KaylaBleier/AutoField/autofield.3/readme.txt

 # Autofield Rover — Test Day
 This is a laptop-based run — once we confirm it working here we move to the Pi.
+This means someones laptop will need to be on the rover & running the code.
+Its safe, I did it, dw.
 ---

 ## Setup